Your job is harder than ever.

 Most of my subscribers save far more than the cost of a subscription on the first few money-saving ideas they get from their monthly issues.

 My readers know that their hard-earned wealth will produce the legacy they want.
 They will provide for their spouses, children and grandchildren as intended.
 They’ll benefit the charities of their choice.
-And their businesses will continue instead of being sold for taxes.
+And their businesses will continue if that’s what they want.

 The myths, mistakes, and oversights that plague most estate plans don’t trap my readers.
 They rest assured that the IRS will get the minimum possible of their estate and that the rest will be passed on to their loved ones.